 Making Sense of the Confusion

-“Metal roofing” is a rather broad term that encompasses many different materials and systems ranging from the basic G-60 corrugated steel and G-90 galvanized steel, to better quality galvalume steel, aluminum, zinc, copper, titanium, and stainless steel.
+“Metal roofing” is a rather broad term that encompasses many different materials and systems ranging from the basic G-60 low-end (typically corrugated metal panels) steel and G-90 galvanized steel, to better quality galvalume steel, aluminum, zinc, copper, titanium, and stainless steel.

 It is helpful to know that G-60 corrugated steel is by far one of the least expensive options, while zinc, copper, titanium, and stainless steel are at a significantly higher end of the spectrum.
 However, the precise nature and overall complexity of the installation will also make a significant difference to the final cost.